10 Best Things to Do in York, United Kingdom – Where to Go, Attractions to Visit

 7. Clifford’s Tower

 Much of York Castle has fallen into ruin and Clifford’s Tower is its largest remaining part.
-A visit is a great way to kick off your best things to do in York itinerary as it offers excellent views of the city below.
+A visit is a great way to kick off your best things to do in the York itinerary as it offers excellent views of the city below.

 Price: £5.20 for adults and £3.10 for children